trhgatu/trhgatu/README.md

   philosophy: "Build with intention.
 Create with soul.",
   identity: "Not just writing code – shaping systems, shaping self.",

-  status: "Learning, evolving, shipping — in an infinite loop" };
+  status: "Learning, evolving — in an infinite loop" };

 ```